GONZOsint/USBArmyKnife/examples/launch_ui/README.md

-# UAK - AZUREUS Kit Payload Selector
+# Example - Payload Selector

-This script provides a user interface for selecting and executing one of several payloads using the UAK - AZUREUS Kit.
+This script provides a user interface for selecting and executing one of several payloads.
 It displays an image, a menu of payload options, and allows you to cycle through them using button presses.

 ## Features